lambda-dom/weidu_library/weidu_library/docs/weidu_library.md

 * [Installers](./libraries/installers.md): library to install various kinds of resources.
 * [Kits](./libraries/kits.md): library to patch classes and kits.
 * [HLAs](./libraries/hlas.md): library to patch hla tables.
+* [Patchers](./libraries/patchers.md): library of patchers of all kinds that have found no better place.

 Support libraries: libraries providing basic functionality supporting everything else.